vpilat/arewewebyet/content/topics/nodejs.md

 +++
-title = "Node.js/Electron"
+title = "Node.js"

 [extra]

-level = 3
+level = 0

-intro = "Node.js and / or Electron specific packages and bindings.
-You can also use WebAssembly."
+intro = "Rust can be used to write writing fast and safe native Node.js modules through bindings to the V8 engine!"

 packages = [
   "cargo-node",
   "neon",
-  "tauri",
+  "node-bindgen",
   "webbundle",
 ]